YamahJaleel/Luma/README.md

 ## 🛡️ Mission

-To create a truly protected space in the dating world where people can share experiences, verify concerns, and feel empowered without fear of exposure.
-We believe in community-driven safety through anonymous experience sharing and verification.
+To create a truly protected space in the dating world where people can share experiences and feel empowered without fear of exposure.
+We believe in community-driven safety through anonymous experience sharing.

 ## ✨ Core Features

-### 🔍 Profile Search & Verification
+### 🔍 Profile Search & Community Insights
 - **Advanced Profile Search**: Search for names to see community experiences and reports
 - **Risk Assessment**: Comprehensive risk level indicators (Green, Yellow, Red flags)
 - **Community Insights**: AI-powered overviews summarizing community feedback